dOvObu/translation_methods_hw/README.md

 # translation_methods_hw
-a toy lang made to pass a lab work in itmo
+a toy *Aynana* lang made to pass a lab work in itmo